 Government Purchases and Net Exports

-Government purchases are major component of aggregate demand.
+Government purchases represent the government demand for goods and services and are a major component of aggregate demand.
 Economists treat this component as a constant, since government purchases depend on political decisions, which are not predictable, but historically, government purchases have composed around 20% of aggregate demand.

 Net exports are the smallest component of aggregate demand.
 For the United States, it is usually less than 5%.
 The main factor that affects net exports is the foreign exchange rate.
 The foreign exchange rate will tend toward a purchasing power parity, where the equivalent amount of currencies will buy comparable products and services in different countries; otherwise, arbitrage of products and services in different countries will cause the respective currencies to move toward purchasing power parity.
 Although, the nominal exchange rate changes frequently in response to the supply and demand for the currencies, prices tend to be sticky, because there are usually costs associated with changing prices of products and because arbitrage takes considerable time to equalize any differences in purchasing power of the 2 currencies.